wsbctechnicalblog/wsbctechnicalblog.github.io/content/workflow-as-code.md

 ## What are the advantages of workflow-as-code?

 Just by the virtue of disabling engineers from touching the workflow machinery directly, we ensure that any changes to the workflow get implemented through official channels.
 When a team decides to make changes to the workflow, they cannot do it directly.
 They must first create a workflow feature branch, make proposed changes in isolation, test them, then open a Pull Request (PR), proposing these changes get merged to the main trunk.
-The PR gets reviewed by the stakeholders on the CI/CD workflow, and if approved, they will get merged and then materialized as an implemented workflow.
+The PR gets reviewed by the stakeholders on the CI/CD workflow, and if approved, the changes will get merged and then materialized as an implemented workflow.
 <br /><br />